hashicorp/terraform-provisioner-migration/README.md

 }
 ```

-Note that we are putting the state tree into a temporary location, but we can move it in the later remote-exec step.
+Note that we are putting the state tree into a temporary location, but we can move it in the later `remote-exec` step.

-Now that our .sls files will be on the instance, our remote-exec block has everything it needs to mimic the salt-masterless provisioner:
+Now that our .sls files will be on the instance, our `remote-exec` block will do the rest of the work:

+- Install and bootstrap Salt
+- Set-up the remote state tree (moving from /tmp to its remote location)
+- Run Salt

 ```terraform
 provisioner "remote-exec" {